wisonye/c-utils/README.md

 call.

     ```c
+    //
+    // Heap allocated string
+    //
+    typedef struct Str *String;

+    //
+    // `String` is an opaque pointer which uses to hide the `struct Str` detail,
+    // which means `struct Str` doesn't exists in the outside world.
+If you want
+    // to get back `sizeof(struct Str)` for some reasons, this function is the
+    // anwser.
+    //
+    const usize Str_struct_size();

     /*
      * Define smart `String` var that calls `Str_free()` automatically when the
      * variable is out of the scope